mohitpai/journey-optimizer.en/help/using/building-journeys/general-events.md

 An event activity positioned in the journey listens to events indefinitely.
 To listen to an event only during a certain time, you must configure a timeout for the event.

 The journey will then listen to the event during the time specified in the timeout.
 If an event is received during that period, the person will flow in the event path.
-If not, the customer will either flow into a timeout path, or end their journey.
+If not, the customer will either flow into the timeout path if it is defined, or will continue that journey.

+If no timeout path is defined, the timeout setting will act as a wait activity, making the profile wait for a period of time, which could be stopped if an event happens before the end of that wait.
+If you want profiles to be excluded from that journey after timeout, you will have to set a timeout path.

 To configure a timeout for an event, follow these steps: